Baal in the Bible

 Exact Match

-nor did they show favor to the house of Jerub-Baal ([that is], Gideon) in accordance with all the good that he did for Israel.
+They did not treat the family of Jerub-Baal (that is, Gideon) fairly in return for all the good he had done for Israel.

 He did this so the violent deaths of Jerub-Baal's seventy sons might be avenged and Abimelech, their half-brother who murdered them, might have to pay for their spilled blood, along with the leaders of Shechem who helped him murder them.